Neutral Color Schemes & Neutral Paint Colors:

 The color orange is often overlooked in neutral color palettes; it appears in loads of wood stains and is a serious contributor to many 'neutral' color combinations that contain oil-based wood finishes.
 Pine, teak, golden oak, Shaker maple are orange elements to watch out for.

-neutral color schemes: red-green complementary color scheme
+neutral red-green complementary color scheme

 Neutral color palette with a red-green complementary bias